SAP-samples/teched2022-DT261/exercises/ex1/README.md

 ## Configure content of DI .
 [//]: # (TO DO)

-<br>After completing these steps you will have enabled Data Ingestion for Industry Cloud Solutions and have access to its application and APIs.
+<br>After completing these steps you have enabled Data Ingestion for Industry Cloud Solutions and have access to its application and APIs.

-## Summary
+## Next Steps

-Now that you have enabled ata Ingestion for Industry Cloud Solutions, you need to integrate it to SAP S/4HANA.
+Now that you have enabled ata Ingestion for Industry Cloud Solutions, you need to configure it
 <br>
 ### Go back to: [Enable SAP Intelligent Returns Management solution](../ex0/README.md) or Continue to: [Integrate Data Ingestion for Industry Cloud with S/4HANA on-prem system](../ex2/README.md)